 Please Note: All Material on this page, and in all my "History of Gear" webpages, is copyrighted, and no usage of my material is permitted unless explicit permission is granted by me, Bruce B. Johnson, owner of OregonPhotos.com.
-Material here is derived from interviews and/or correspondence with Hap Klopp, some from Duncan Dwelle, and some from George Marks, founder of nearby Sierra Designs.
+Material here is derived from interviews and/or correspondence with Hap Klopp, some from Duncan Dwelle, some from Justus Bauschinger, and some from George Marks, founder of nearby Sierra Designs.
 Material about North Face tents came from Mark Erickson.
 Much material also is derived from Bob Woodward's articles in Gear Trends Magazine, in particular Summer 2007.
 Finally, Wayne Gregory of Gregory Packs has contributed information about Doug Tomkins....
 Editors: Please contact me if you have interest in publishing....Others: if you were involved with one of the old-line, vintage gear companies and have a story to tell in these pages, please contact me soon.
 Sponsors: the History of Gear Project is soliciting a few quality sponsors to support its continued research and publication efforts.

 Collector's Note: if you find a sleeping bag in good condition with a label that says "Made for The North Face by Sierra Designs," you've got a real collector's item.
 It would date to a small time period in about 1965-67, and was likely directly made by one of the two founders of Sierra Designs!